Top 10 Badminton Rules

 1. Match Makeup

-If a score reaches 20-20, two points must be awarded in order to win the game.
+If the score reaches 20-20, one side must win by two points for the game to end.
 If a score reaches 29-29, the first side to reach 30 points wins the game.
 The winning side gets to serve first for the next match.

 2. Using Shuttlecocks